York for collectors

 Art Galleries & Museums in York

 Many of the city's art galleries and museums also have gift shops.
 For example, the Impressions Gallery, England's foremost photographic gallery, features a bookshop that is renowned for specialist books.
 The City Art Gallery also has a splendid shop.

 Museums include an Archaeological Resource Center, a Wax Museum, a Museum of Automata, and the National Railway Museum.
 This is but a sampling of the wonderful Museums that dot the city, and there are other places of interest.

 York also boasts an open-air market called Newgate Market, where a wide variety of stalls are set up in the street offering wares of every description.
-Before setting your dates for a visit, you may want to contact one of their tourist information centers to get a schedule of antique and collectible fairs that are scheduled in the area.
+Before setting your dates for a visit, you may want to contact one of their tourist information centres to get a schedule of antique and collectable fairs that are scheduled in the area.

-Many of these fairs will give you exposure to antiques and collectibles that you would not otherwise discover.
+Many of these fairs will give you exposure to antiques and collectables that you would not otherwise discover.
 This is a good plan to investigate no matter where your visit will take you.
-There is nothing worse than stopping at an antique shop in a town only to discover that one of their major antiques fairs took place the week before!
+There is nothing worse than stopping at an antique shop in a town only to discover that one of their major antique fairs took place the week before!

 York City Guide

 Britain for Collectors is written by Terry & Doris Michaud, internationally known in the world of teddy bear collectors.
 They have authored 5 books on collecting and regularly write features for magazines in the U.S. and abroad.
 In a partnership with Bill & Rosemary Hayes, they conduct annual collector's tours to Great Britain.